atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i silks as Lady Ltimley and the Miss
 1 ‘ '
-'Tumleys had on; which might be made up, and worn once or twice, and then Serve the next summer in the country.”
+'Tumleys had on; which might be made up, and worn once or twice, and then Serve the next summer in the country."
 This mariceuvre being fettled, Mr. ir
 Smith — fo the Gentleman who sat by